minefrac1/minefrac1/README.md

 - Welcome to my page, I'm minefrac1, or Evan.
 I'm a CS student at NMT, and I'm looking to go into Software Development.
 I want to design things the average person will want to use.
 - Hobbies: Programming, Reading, Gaming, Game Development, Food
-- Currently developing a game with some friends
+- Currently developing a game with some friends - I'm the lead developer!
 - If you need to reach me, email minefrac1@gmail.com
 - If you really care that much about my pronouns, they're he/him
 - Favorite color: blue